How It Works

 How Do We Pick the Charities?

 Any member can nominate a charity once they make their donation and check-out on the web site - there is a box to fill in.
-It must be a registered Canadian charity working in the Toronto area (ideally a charity for which $10,000 would make a big difference).
+It must be a registered Canadian charity that is focused on the Toronto area (ideally a charity for which $10,000 would make a big difference).
 Three of these nominated charities are drawn randomly, a week before the event.
-The nominating members are informed a few days before the event that their charity was chosen to be presented, and they are asked to make a very short, 4-minute speech (no slides, just a microphone) about the charity at the event.
+Note that if a member purchases say 2 tickets but only nominates one charity, that charity is entered twice in the random draw, once for each ticket purchased.
+The nominating members are informed a few days before the event that their charity was chosen to be presented, and they are asked to make a very short, maximum 4-minute speech (no slides, just a microphone) about the charity at the event.

 On the night of the event and after the short speeches, each member present votes by ballot for one of the three charities.
 The charity with the most votes is the "chosen" charity and the two other charities are the "runners-up".
 The "runners-up" each receive $1,000 and the "chosen" charity receives the balance of the donations (hopefully still $10,000+!).
 Members agree to support the charities that are chosen according to this formula.
 You must attend the event in order to vote!